 Only years later did I discover that millions of people suffer this same, self-doubt-fueled fear.
 It’s called Impostor Syndrome and it is killing creativity and stifling opportunities for individuals and organizations everywhere.

 When she takes the platform, you’ll be captivated by her inspiring message woven with riveting stories, engaging humor, and challenging ideas.
-Audiences are encouraged and changed by her message.
-Organizations experience higher morale, greater commitment, and higher levels of engagement.
-You’ll see productivity going up as dissatisfaction is replaced by positive attitudes.
+Audiences love her energy and her message.
+Organizations experience better morale, bigger commitment, and greater engagement in their teams.
+Productivity goes up as fear goes down.
 People will want to change – for the better.

-Maureen started with a degree in mechanical engineering from the University of Notre Dame, and besides her time as a NASA rocket scientist, she’s had success in direct sales, fitness instruction, and motherhood.
-Now as a professional speaker, she challenges organizations to ‘push the envelope’ of their own expectations, to propel their teams to peak performance.
+In addition to her NASA background, she has experience in direct sales, fitness instruction, interior design and motherhood.
+Now as a professional speaker and inaugural Licensed Associate of the Impostor Syndrome Institute, she challenges organizations and individuals to ‘push the envelope’ of their own expectations, and propel themselves to peak performance.

 Her accomplishments, previous jobs and responsibilities include: